JetBrains/intellij-sdk-docs/basics/persisting_state_of_components.md

 * `@Storage(StoragePathMacros.WORKSPACE_FILE)` for values stored in the workspace file.

-The state is persisted in a separate file by specifying a different value for the `value` parameter (`file` before 2016.x).
+The state is persisted in a separate file by specifying a different setting for the `value` parameter, which was the `file` parameter before 2016.x.

 > **NOTE** For application-level components, it is strongly recommended to use a custom file, using of `other.xml` is deprecated.